Using Psychology in Graphic Design

 The Business’ Nature

-The main factor is the nature of the business.
-After all, you must know your client before you start designing.
-Otherwise, you could spend so much time and effort on a design that doesn’t comply with your client’s sensibilities.
+The main factor for brand identity is the nature of the business.
+After all, designers need to know their client before they start designing.
+Otherwise, they may spend a significant amount of time and effort on a design that doesn’t comply with the client’s sensibilities.

-So, when creating a design for a particular business, you should first consider what kind of business it is.
+So, when creating a design for a particular business, consider what kind of business it is.

 Existing Branding and Identity

-Generally, a company should send in their preferences for designs.
-However, if the company already has preexisting branding, graphic designers should emulate it, as it is their identity.
+Generally, a client company provides its preferences for designs early on.
+However, if the company already has existing branding, graphic designers will emulate it, as it’s part of their identity.

-Not only that, a company must have a consistent brand identity.
-A graphic designer should only break away from the current branding if the company is rebranding or starting a new venture.
+Not only that, a company needs to have a consistent brand identity.
+A graphic designer only breaks away from the current branding if the client company is rebranding or starting a new venture.

 The Logo

-The point of creating a logo is so that people can understand your company and its nature at a glance.
-It takes a person 10 seconds to judge your brand logo but “up to seven impressions” to recognize it.
+The point of creating a logo is so that people can understand a company and its nature at a glance.
+According to FinancesOnline, it takes a person 10 seconds to judge a brand logo and up to seven exposures to recognize it.

 Desired Design Elements

-Elements such as colors and font are the most noticeable parts of branding and, therefore, the most important.
+Elements such as colors and font are the most noticeable parts of branding.
 Branding involves crucial design elements that create a cohesive and compelling identity for a company.
 These include the following:

 Graphic Design and Color Theory

-Of course, Color Theory studies how colors interact and combine to create visual effects.
-Thus, it helps anyone who works with color, such as artists and designers.
-Then, they can make informed decisions about palettes, harmonies, and compositions.
+Of course, color theory studies how colors interact and combine to create visual effects.
+It helps anyone who works with color, such as artists and designers, make informed decisions about palettes, harmonies, and compositions.

-As a result, an understanding of Color Theory can supercharge your brand message.
+As a result, an understanding of color theory can supercharge a brand’s message.
 There are many ways to apply it in graphic design for marketing.

 Color Theory for Businesses